zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Howto_python.rst

 Installation inside of a virtual environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can use virtual environemnts to create a custom Python environment specifically tuned for your workflow.
+You can use virtual environments to create a custom Python environment specifically tuned for your workflow.

 Benefits of using a virtualenv